Thai Airways Business Class Review

-Flying Business Class on Thai Airways is always a bit of a special treat, no matter how many times you fly, and if you paid for your ticket or got it with your long saved mileage.
-There is actually a pretty big difference of perks between domestic and international business classes.
+Flying Business Class on Thai Airways is always a bit of a special treat, no matter how many times you fly, and if you paid for your ticket or got it with your long-saved mileage.
+There is a pretty big difference in perks between domestic and international business classes.
 (Click here to read about flying on Thai Airways First Class)

-The domestic Business Class lounge at Suvarnabhumi is quite nice often crowded but nice with a decent amount of food and drinks, no alcohol of course.
-Their Sala Pao and dim sum are actually really nice.
+The domestic Business Class lounge at Suvarnabhumi is quite nice, often crowded but nice with a decent amount of food and drinks, no alcohol, of course.
+Their Sala Pao and dim sum are pretty good.

 The International Business class waiting room is larger but not really better.
-Surprisingly compared to other airlines lounges, there are no wine or liquor served, only beers.
+Surprisingly compared to other airlines’ lounges, there are no wines or liquor served, only beers.
 If you fly from Suvarnabhumi airport, you can take advantage of the free Royal Orchid Spa.
-For business class you get a great 30 minutes foot massage or head and shoulder massage and after 23 years in Thailand the skills of the therapist at the Royal Orchid Spa is clearly better than most spas we experiences before.
+For business class, you get a great 30-minute foot massage or head and shoulder massage and after 23 years in Thailand, the skills of the therapist at the Royal Orchid Spa are clearly better than most spas we experiences before.

 The queue as a business class is a little random, some days they call business passengers on a separate lane but most of the time it would be the same lane which makes you force your way through the entire queue of other passengers… which is a little embarrassing.
 There is no separate sitting area.

-Inside you’ll find accessories to make your sleep more comfortable during the flight: a dark mask, warm socks and ear plug to shield you from your potentially snoring neighbours (it does happen) The rest is to refresh you before arrival: toothbrush and toothpaste, moistening lipstick, comb and brush, Listerine.
+Inside you’ll find accessories to make your sleep more comfortable during the flight: a dark mask, warm socks and an ear plug to shield you from your potentially snoring neighbours (it does happen).
+The rest allows you to refresh yourself before arrival: toothbrush and toothpaste, moistening lipstick, comb, brush and Listerine.
 You also get slippers, a nice pillow and a comfy blanket.
 Pyjamas are not provided on business class (but they are on First Class flights).
-If you were smart enough to bring your pyjamas, you are ready for a good night sleep better than in your own bed.
+If you were smart enough to bring your pyjamas, you are ready for a good night to sleep, as good as in your own bed.

-Thai Airways has a surprisingly large collection of recent movies, including a good 10 to 15 brand new films just released plus a hundred of well-known movies.
+Thai Airways has a surprisingly large collection of recent movies, including a good 10 to 15 brand-new films just released plus a hundred well-known movies.

-Your alcove offers you just enough privacy, comes with USB plugs and electric plug and little spaces and tablets to store your personal belongings, drinks and snacks.
-The flat-bed is a well designed seat that even includes a massage option (which i don’t personally like).
-In most flights the beds recline 100% but we had a few times beds that have just a big of angle and that’s not as good.
-Even if the angle is just a few degrees, your body keep sliding down.
+Your alcove offers you just enough privacy and comes with USB plugs and electric plugs and little spaces and tablets to store your personal belongings, drinks and snacks.
+The flatbed is a well-designed seat that even includes a massage option (which I don’t personally like).
+In most flights, the beds recline 100% but we had a few times beds that have just a bit of angle and that’s not as good.
+Even if the angle is just a few degrees, your body keeps sliding down.

-Of course you must be aware that there are many possible business class layouts, including the oversize seats or the diagonal alcoves.
+Of course, you must be aware that there are many possible business-class layouts, including oversize seats or diagonal alcoves.

-Most of the time Business class disembark first and in several countries get the fast track immigration, a much appreciated feature after a 12 hours flight.
+Most of the time Business class disembarks first and in several countries gets the fast-track immigration, a much-appreciated feature after a 12 hours flight.